mtumilowicz/zio2-fiber-workshop/README.txt

 ### FiberRef
 * analogy: different threads have different ThreadLocal, different fibers have different FiberRefs
     * FiberRef is the fiber version of ThreadLocal with significant improvements in its semantics
+* use whenever you want "context" that is not reflected in the environment type
+    * context = all the information workflow needs to have that isn't reflected in the arguments to the function that creates it
 * design difference to ThreadLocal
     * ThreadLocal only has a mutable state in which each thread accesses its own copy, but threads don't propagate their state to their children's